 CiMLoop HWComponents

-The HWComponents (Hardware Components) package, part of the CiMLoop project, provides an interface for the estimation of energy, area, and leakage power of hardware components in hardware architectures.
+The HWComponents (Hardware Components) package, part of the CiMLoop project, provides an interface for the estimation of area, energy, latency, and leak power of hardware components in hardware architectures.
 Key features in HWComponents include:

-• A simple Python API for writing energy, area, and leakage power models.
+• A simple Python API for writing area, energy, latency, and leak power models.
 New models can be written in minutes.

 • Automatic scaling of parameters to different configurations, including scaling to different technology nodes.